Are your prices in Canadian or American currency?

 The difference is really the manufacturing techniques, material used and the amount of labour involved in making the swords, especially in regards to the pattern welded guards and pommels.
 Whereas the standard series are made of 5160 High Carbon Steel and dual hardened, the Elite series is forged with a blend of 1095, 5160, L6 and 01 tool steel.
 These are then placed in a billet and folded repeatedly to produce the stunning pattern.
 This is really where the extra labour is accounted for.

 The Elite Series is really for the collector looking for a center piece to his/her collection.

 Do you ship internationally?

 Do you make custom swords?

-A: Unfortunately, we no longer accept custom pieces.
+A: Unfortunately, we no longer accept custom pieces as we are constantly backed up on our current productions.

 I don’t like the color of the sword handle or scabbard – can I get it in another color (such as red, green, etc.) ?

 A: Unfortunately, most of the time the answer is “no.” However, we can usually accommodate requests for leather in brown or black.
 But this does depend on how busy we are at the time of the order.
 Also, please note that while a standard 1-year manufacturer’s warranty still applies, we are unable to offer returns and/or refunds on any such customized items.
 Please see our Shipping & Returns page for more details.